-- 50. The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following: - (d) a failure to generate sufficient new underlying exposures that meet the pre-determined credit quality (trigger for termination of the revolving period).
+50. (d) a failure to generate sufficient new underlying exposures that meet the pre-determined credit quality (trigger for termination of the revolving period).

-The occurrence of any of the following events will constitute an Early Termination Events (see Condition 11):
+The occurrence of any of the following events will constitute an Early Termination Event (see Condition 11) and definition of Early Termination Event: